kirumang/kirumang/README.md

 ### Hi there 👋

+- I'm a PhD Student at TU Wien.
+- I'm working on 6D pose estimation of objects for robot and mixed reality applications

 <!--
 **kirumang/kirumang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.